“Life shrinks or expands in proportion to one’s courage.” – Anais Nin

 “Get me up!”
 Jake cried, gasping as he came up for air and banged hard against the rolling hull.
 “Stop it!”
-His white-knuckled hands gripping the tether were visible with every break in the waves, and then he was lost again — underwater.
+His hands, fiercely gripping the tether, were visible with every break in the waves, and then he was lost again — underwater.

 “Hang on, Jake.
 We’ll get you,” Rich screamed.
 “Ella, once we grab him, heave-to.”